Terms and Conditions

 The SuperBetter agent for copyright issues relating to the Site is as follows:

 PO Box 721

 If you believe that any User Content that you submitted to the Site and was removed (or to which access was disabled) is not infringing, or that you have the authorization from the copyright owner, the copyright owner’s agent, or pursuant to the law, to post and use such User Content, you may send a counter-notice containing the following information to the SuperBetter agent for copyright issues:

 - Your physical or electronic signature;

 - Identification of the User Content that has been removed or to which access has been disabled and the location at which the User Content appeared before it was removed or disabled;

 - A statement that you have a good faith belief that the User Content was removed or disabled as a result of mistake or misidentification; and

-- Your name, address, telephone number, and email address, a statement that you consent to the jurisdiction of the appropriate federal court in California, and a statement that you will accept service of process from the person who provided notification of the alleged infringement.
+- Your name, address, telephone number, and email address, a statement that you consent to the jurisdiction of the appropriate federal court in Illinois, and a statement that you will accept service of process from the person who provided notification of the alleged infringement.